-To help household match their use to generation we are supporting the development of home equipment to schedule appliances to switch on at the best time of day.
+To help household match their use to generation we are supporting the development of a home energy hub to schedule appliances to switch on at the best time of day.

 Energy Local is especially good for social landlords.
 Let’s take another example.
 Social landlords are trying to find ways to help their tenants who are struggling to pay their energy bills.
 One way is to fit solar panels to tenants’ roofs but this only helps those in south facing homes and not those in flats.
-With Energy Local their tenants could form a CESCO to share the renewable power.
+With Energy Local their tenants could form an Energy Local club to share the renewable power.
 A supplier would fit smart meters so whoever is using the power when it is generated could get the benefit.

 In addition the supplier can offer cheaper price for the power not generated locally in the middle of the day or at night.
 For those of a tight budget they can get a further benefit.